 - Label Marker – You’ll need a marker to make marks and point where to cut or pass a wire.

 - Paddle Bit – These are used to drill diameter holes into woods.
 They use motion and their blade tips to make this effect.

 - Stud Finder – This is used to find framing studs behind the final wall layer (particularly drywall).

-- Patch Panel – Patch panel is used for the organization of cables in a safe form.
-It makes way for flexibility so the wires can be passed into the house easily.
+- Patch Panel – Patch panel is used to organize cables in a safe form.
+It allows flexibility so the wires can be easily passed into the house.